TimGrt/Ansible-Best-Practices/docs/ansible/tasks.md

 In Ansible 2.10, many plugins and modules have migrated to Collections on Ansible Galaxy.
 Your playbooks should continue to work without any changes.
 Using the FQCN in your playbooks ensures the explicit and authoritative indicator of which collection to use as some collections may contain duplicate module names.

+## Permissions

+When using modules like `copy` or `template` you can (and should) set permissions for the files/templates deployed with the `mode` parameter.

+For those used to */usr/bin/chmod*, remember that modes are actually octal numbers.
+You must either add a **leading zero** so that Ansible’s YAML parser knows it is an octal number (like `0644` or `01777`) or quote it (like `"644"` or `"1777"`) so Ansible receives a string and can do its own conversion from string into number.

+!!! warning
+    Giving Ansible a number without following one of these rules will end up with a decimal number which will have unexpected results.

+=== "Good"
+    !!! success ""
+        ```yaml
+        - name: Copy index.html template
+          ansible.builtin.template:
+            src: welcome.html
+            dest: /var/www/html/index.html
+            mode: 0644
+            owner: apache
+            group: apache
+          become: true
+        ```
+=== "Bad"
+    !!! failure ""
+        Missing leading zero:
+        ```yaml
+        - name: copy index
+          template:
+            src: welcome.html
+            dest: /var/www/html/index.html
+            mode: 644
+            owner: apache
+            group: apache
+          become: true
+        ```
+        This leads to these permissions!
+        ```bash
+        [root@demo /]# ll /var/www/html/
+        total 68
+        --w----r-T 1 apache apache 67691 Nov 18 14:30 index.html
+        ```

 ## State definition
 The `state` parameter is optional to a lot of modules.
 Whether `state: present` or `state: absent`, it’s always best to leave that parameter in your playbooks to make it clear, especially as some modules support additional states.